-- Fahrenheit 451- More than a lesson on how TV is evil, given that the government in question burns the books and houses of those who do read— and isn't that concerned if the inhabitants are inside when this happens— and everyone is pretty much a Stepford Smiler.
+- Fahrenheit 451- More than a lesson on how New Media Are Evil, given that the government in question burns the books and houses of those who do read, replacing them with meaningless, endless soap operas and entertainment for the sake of keeping the population docile - and as a result, everyone is pretty much a Stepford Smiler.

 - Brazil or V for Vendetta - Look like bad versions of England at first glance, but both have Orwellian cruelty beneath the surface.
 The latter came to power through a program against homosexuals, non-white Britons, and other "undesirables".

 - A Clockwork Orange- the nastiness comes from Sociopathic Hero youth and the brainwashing used as an attempt to stop it seems a fairly reasonable solution given the circumstances.